Short Story Editors

-A novelist has the luxury of tens of thousands of words in which to fully flesh out a story.
-Short story writers don’t have that luxury—they must make every word count, and they must choose a single story to tell, with little room for side plots.
-The focus must be razor sharp, and every detail must relate to the one story the author has chosen to tell.
-The essence of each character must be distilled, so that the story contains just enough information for readers to understand and fully grasp the meaning of the story.
+A novelist has the luxury of tens of thousands of words with which to fully flesh out a story; short story writers do not.
+You have to make every word count, and you may never be able to flesh out everything.
+You have little room for side-plots.
+The focus must remain razor sharp, with every detail relating to the one story you’ve chosen to tell.
+As a short story writer, your goal is to distill the essence of each character and each scene.

-The best short story writers and editors are those who understand the art of brevity and of knowing just where a story begins and ends.
-A skilled short story editor will point out material that isn’t necessary to tell the story and help the author refine the work so that no words are wasted and everything that is required for readers to get the full impact of the story is in its proper place.
+The best short story writers and editors understand the art of brevity, and know precisely where a story begins and ends.
+A skilled short story editor will cut unnecessary material and bridge gaps, helping you refine your work so that no words are wasted.
+Ultimately, everything required for readers to enjoy the full impact of the short story must be in its proper place.

 Paranormal Romance, Westerns, Young Adult, Science Fiction and Fantasy, Psychic, Supernatural Phenomena

 Kelly has published over 100 non-fiction articles, four short stories, and two novels.
-She knows the hoops authors are expected to jump through and helps authors polish their submission packets.
-Query letters, synopses and professional quality formatting are as important as a well-polished manuscript.
+She helps authors polish their submission packets for literary agents and publishers, and also helps writers prepare their manuscripts for self-publishing.

 Award-winning New York Times best-selling ghostwriter, book doctor, editor, screenwriter, and writing coach.
 Mentored by an Academy Award-winning writer.
 Ghostwriter and consultant for eleven #1 best-selling books, including five New York Times #1 Children's books.
 I'm here to make your deepest dreams come true.